NancyC95/Random-Number-Generators/README.md

 DiceDoubles: A program written in Java that keeps running until doubles are rolled with the pair of six sided dice.

+Magic8Ball: Displays the 20 answers of a standard Magic 8-Ball.

 NumberGuessingwithaCounter: A number guessing game that counts the number of tries the user took to correctly guess the number written in Java.